Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-\citet{Hamadeh2014} showed that the magnetic losses of spin wave modes in micron-sized YIG(20nm)/Pt(8nm) discs can be reduced or enhanced by a factor of 5 depending on the polarity and intensity of the dc current flowing through Pt, reaching complete compensation of the damping of the fundamental mode for a current density of $3\times 10^7$~A cm$^{-2}$, and eventually inducing coherent SOT-induced self-oscillations \cite{Collet2016}, see Fig. \ref{fig:stno-YIG}.
-The threshold current of the self-oscillations is indeed increased by the presence of quasi-degenerate SW modes in this system.
-While all these measurements employed a dc current, it has also been shown that sending an ac current at GHz frequencies through YIG/Pt bilayers integrated into a coplanar waveguide results in FMR \cite{Schreier2015}.
-In this case, the magnetization dynamics is excited by the combined action of SOTs and Oersted field, with the former dominating in thin YIG samples.
+An alternative strategy to circumvent the hurdles posed by the generation of coherent spin waves is to utilize thermal magnons, in the same spirit as in spin caloritronics experiments \cite{Uchida2010,Bauer2012}.
+In this case, SOTs excite a broad range of magnons with characteristic frequencies much higher than the fundamental FMR mode ($\sim k_{\rm B}T$ rather than a few GHz) and able to transmit information over long distances \cite{Zhang2012d,Bender2012}.
+Using a non-local setup consisting of two parallel Pt electrodes deposited on an extended YIG film, \citet{Cornelissen2015} and \citet{Goennenwein2015} demonstrated SOT-driven injection, transmission, and detection of thermal magnons over distances up to 40 $\mu$m, with a crossover between a linear transport regime dominated by thermal exchange magnons at low current and non-linear transport regime dominated by subthermal magnetostatic magnons at high current \cite{Thiery2018}.
+These studies have recently been extended to antiferromagnets, such as $\alpha$-Fe$_2$O$_3$, where antiferromagnetic magnons can carry spin information over a few tens of microns \cite{Lebrun2018}.

-Overall the SOT approach is very attractive for controlling the magnetization dynamics of a broad class of materials, including FM metals, insulators, and AF layers.
+Overall, the SOT approach is very attractive for controlling the magnetization dynamics of a broad class of ferromagnetic and antiferromagnetic materials, including both conducting and insulating systems.
 Because no electric current is required to flow between the magnetic layer and the spin-orbit coupled electrodes, low-damping magnetic dielectric materials can be used as the carriers of magnetic information over large distances.
-Moreover, SOTs can be applied to arbitrarily large area of a magnetic film, unlike STT, which is limited to pillar-shaped nanostructures, allowing for spin wave amplification through the compensation of damping.
-These exciting observations thus open new perspectives for inducing the coherent emission, amplification, and detection of spin waves, ultimately leading to the efficient integration of spintronic and magnonic devices \cite{Chumak2015}.
+Moreover, SOTs can be applied to arbitrarily large areas of a magnetic film, unlike STT, which is limited to pillar-shaped nanostructures, allowing for spin wave amplification through the compensation of damping.
+SOTs can thus be utilized for the generation of propagating spin waves, the enhancement of their propagation range, and their detection in a single integrated nanomagnonic device, with the perspective of implementing coherent-wave computing and information processing.